• Home

 • External academics (sitting on interview panels/academic promotion panels and carrying out external examinations) - If the external academic is being paid by the University for work of this type, then there is a requirement for a right to work check to be carried out prior to work being carried out/interview panel date.

-• Volunteering/voluntary work If an individual is being paid/rewarded for their voluntary work by the University then even if it’s for a day as its being paid they should have their right to work checked.
+• Volunteering/voluntary work – If an individual is being paid/rewarded for their voluntary work by the University then even if it’s for a day as its being paid they should have their right to work checked.
 Any query or concern please contact the HR Services Team.

 • Associates - If individuals (Associates) are not doing work for the University and are not being paid by the University, then there would be no need to carry out a right to work check.
 Where Associates have obtained a visa which allows them to undertake certain permitted activities in the UK (e.g a Visitor visa), a document check will be required in advance of the visit activities starting.
-Given this definition determines if a RTW check required – HR Services team will assess the information on the associate request form and ask for clarification if needed.
-If this is not clear and the manager has not providing sufficient information for accurate assessment, further information will be requested prior to actioning the request.
-Associates are only put on the to the HR system so they can access IS systems for a specific purposes (this is due to our IS system set up) and should not as a rule be doing any paid work for the University.
+Given this definition determines if a RTW check is required – HR Services team will assess the information on the Associate request form and ask for clarification if needed.
+If this is not clear and the manager has not provided sufficient information for accurate assessment, further information will be requested prior to actioning the request.
+Associates are only added to the to the HR system so they can access IS systems for a specific purposes (this is due to our IS system set up) and should not as a rule be doing any paid work for the University.

 How to carry out a Right to Work Check